glFusion/otv/README.md

 1. Copy the displayed URL and send it via some method (more secure the better).
 ### Viewing a Secret
 1. Visit the provided URL.
-1. Click the "Display Secret" link when it is safe to do so.
 1. Copy the secret data for later use.
+1. Click the "Display Secret" link (when it is safe to do so) to display the secret.

 ## Notes
 * Secrets are encrypted by a combination of public and private keys.